bric3/bric3.github.io/_posts/2018-11-19-how-to-fail-at-watching-a-file-ina-container-with-java-watchservice.md

 ---
 layout: post
-title: When Java's WatchService is not enough
+title: When Java's WatchService is not enough in your container
 date: 2018-06-18
 published: false
 tags: